ABDO176ELTAWEEL/deepfake-detection/README.md

 - **Stage 2 (up to 15 epochs):** Last 4 backbone blocks are unfrozen.
 Low learning rate (`1e-5`).
 Early stopping with patience=4.

 **Threshold Tuning:**
 Instead of using the default 0.5 threshold, the model searches 39 thresholds on the validation set to find the best accuracy and F1 separately.
-This is especially important given the class imbalance (1 real : 4 fake).
+This is especially important given the class imbalance (1 real: 4 fake).

 **Ensemble:**
 Two MobileNetV2 variants are trained: